Y0309/SQL-Retail-Analysis-HplusSport/README.md

 ---

 ## Project Overview
-This project uses SQL to analyze retail sales, customer behaviour, and product performance within an e-commerce database.
+Using SQL to analyze retail sales, customer behaviour, and product performance within an e-commerce database.

 The dataset includes four main tables:
 - **Customer** – customer demographic and contact information